jina-ai/jina/README.md

         @requests(on='/search')
         def foo(self, docs: DocumentArray, **kwargs):
             docs.match(self._da)
-            for d in docs:  # only required for visualization d.convert_uri_to_datauri()
+            for d in docs:  # only required for visualization in HTML d.convert_uri_to_datauri()
                 for m in d.matches:
                     m.convert_uri_to_datauri()